reefer42/Xkaliber-repo/README.md

 support for pocket pcs such as steamdeck for ai and image generation abilities

-**Instuctions** After installing the deb open terminal and run: xupdate.sh then run xmenu.sh to view and access repo menu
+**Instuctions** After installing the deb open terminal and TYPE IN THE COMMAND: xupdate.sh then run xmenu.sh to view and access repo menu
+(THERE ARE NO .SH FILES these commands have .sh extensions so nothing conflicts with anything used here)